DiogoRibeiro7/genSurvPy/docs/source/theory.md

 ## 5. Accelerated Failure Time (AFT) Models

-AFT models assume that the effect of covariates accelerates or decelerates time to event directly, rather than the hazard.
+These fully parametric models relate covariates to the logarithm of the survival time.
+They assume the effect of a covariate speeds up or slows down the event time directly, rather than acting on the hazard.

 ### Log-Normal AFT